Estimated reading time: 7 minutes

 On one hand, Lowen finds herself increasingly drawn to Jeremy and wants to share what she knows with him, but on the other hand, she recognizes there might be reason to fear him.
 Slowly but surely, she starts to suspect that perhaps things aren’t as they seem, that perhaps Verity is a truly vile woman, and that maybe, just maybe, the accident which put her in this state wasn’t an accident at all.

 A Labyrinth of Lies in Verity

-First of all, I would like to point out that for my personal taste, the story took a little long to get started, with the earlier chapters dedicated largely to character-building and setting descriptions.
-While Colleen Hoover certainly succeeded in getting me well-acquainted with the protagonist and other main players of the novel, I feel like it could have been integrated more naturally over the course of the story.
+First of all, to answer the question “is Verity a romance?”, rest assured it’s a psychological thriller through and through.
+Second, I would like to point out that for my personal taste, the story took a little long to get started, with the earlier chapters dedicated largely to character-building and setting descriptions.
+While in Verity Colleen Hoover certainly succeeded in getting me well-acquainted with the protagonist and other main players of the novel, I feel like it could have been integrated more naturally over the course of the story.

 If you’re of the same predisposition as I am, rest assured that the real plot does kick off without too great of a delay, and once you’ve been dunked in it, the earlier chapters are quite easily forgotten.
 All in all, not much of a sin to speak of here.
 Once we see Lowen settling into the Crawford family home, that’s when Hoover begins to slowly lead us down a labyrinthine expanse of family secrets.

 Personally, I enjoy it when authors weave these large and complex tapestries of information where one can rarely be certain of what is truth and what isn’t.
 The author does a fantastic job at playing with this concept in Verity, constantly showering us with information from different sources about the same events, leading to clear contradictions we are pushed to try and solve ourselves.